tazjin/kops/docs/instance_groups.md

 # Instance Groups

 kops has the concept of "instance groups", which are a group of similar machines.
-On AWS, they map to an AutoScalingGroup.
+On AWS they map to Auto Scaling groups.

-By default, a cluster has:
+By default a cluster has:

 * An instance group called `nodes` spanning all the zones; these instances are your workers.
 * One instance group for each master zone, called `master-<zone>` (e.g. `master-us-east-1c`).
 These normally have